 The Art of Destruction™ embodies best the “Block and Shot” style of gameplay.
 Simple and elegant, the goal is simply to strike the Royal Seal with a matching Royal Shot (ball).
 However, you must first clear a path through a puzzle of blocks to gain access to the Royal Seal and your shots are limited across all 5 Lessons of a given Chapter.

-The game is offered for free without ads, with only a simple 'progress save' in-app purchase if you enjoy it.
+The game is offered for free, with no In-App-Purchases required for play.
 The first 12 Chapters come unlocked (60 Lessons), with an additional 24 Chapters to find and unlock (another 120 Lessons).

 Maximizing exposure it launched just before Chinese/Lunar New Year 2017 in 16 languages (EN, ES, DE, FR, IT, PR, CZ, RU, CH, JP, KR, DU, DA, SW, FI, NO).